 ||Taxes increase over the municipal tax change

-A map showing the median change in assessment across Sturgeon County market areas for 2018 is available here.
+A map showing the median change in assessment across Sturgeon County market areas is available here.

-A map showing areas selected for 2020 Cyclical Inspection Area is available here.
+A map showing areas selected for Cyclical Inspection for the current year is available here.

 Have more questions?
 Head to our FAQ page or contact assessment services via email.